Orientation – Frequently Asked Questions

 Do I have to take any placement tests?

 Yes.
-You will have to take the Math Placement Assessment.
+You will have to take the Math Placement Assessment during your New Argo Orientation Day session.
 Also, students may need to take the Modern Language Placement exam if they are planning to receive a bachelor of arts (BA) degree, and did not satisfy the exempt requirements in high school.

-Can I get a printed copy of the Week of Welcome schedule?
+Can I get a printed copy of the Golden Fleece Week schedule?

 You will receive a draft schedule via email over the summer.